sagarchaulagai/aradia/README.md

 ## 📖 About Aradia

-**Aradia** is a free, ad-free mobile application offering seamless access to over 19,000 audiobooks from Librivox using Archive.org API.
+**Aradia** is a free, ad-free mobile application offering seamless access to over 20,000 audiobooks from Librivox using Archive.org API. **It can now also play Youtube videos as audiobooks**.
 Designed for literature enthusiasts and built with passion using **Flutter** and **Dart**.

 ---